AI-14-cmd/Sentinel_2-Project/README.md

     pip install -r requirements.txt
     ```

 3. You will also need to authenticate with Google Earth Engine.
-Follow the instructions at [https://developers.google.com/earth-engine/guides/python_install#authentication](https://developers.google.com/earth-engine/guides/python_install#authentication) to set up your credentials.
+You can use the `authenticate_gee.py` script for this, or follow the instructions at [https://developers.google.com/earth-engine/guides/python_install#authentication](https://developers.google.com/earth-engine/guides/python_install#authentication) to set up your credentials.

 ## Usage